-Findings from an After Action Review meeting for the mobile banking pilot project. financial services through mobile money and agency banking.
+Findings from an After Action Review meeting for the mobile banking pilot project. with their VSLA, which they could use to open a bank account.
+Secondly, Postbank designed products catered to VSLAs after YETA engaged them and some groups have already taken out and repaid these loans.
+In the future, the VSLAs and youth members will be able to access additional financial services through mobile money and agency banking.
 The mobilization and training of youth VSLAs by YETA has made it easier for Postbank Uganda to offer services to YETA groups.